-5.8 Both the underlying geology and landscape, coupled with the activities of past generations of people and development, have created the features that give the Parish its distinctive identity today.
-The Hertfordshire Landscape Character Assessment13 sets out the natural features of the Parish that contribute to its character and this is explored further in Chapter 7 of the SSNP.
+- 5.8 Both the underlying geology and landscape, coupled with the activities of past generations of people and development, have created the features that give the Parish its distinctive identity today.
+The Hertfordshire Landscape Character Assessment12 sets out the natural features of the Parish that contribute to its character and this is explored further in Chapter 7 of the SSNP. - 5.9 The Parish is also home to heritage assets of all kinds, including characterful buildings, historic landmarks and archaeological features, both exposed and still beneath the ground.
+Each has a setting that should allow its historic significance to be understood and appreciated.
+This heritage has multiple benefits, helping to define the character and distinctiveness of the area and creating a sense of place and belonging for residents and visitors alike.
+These assets are an irreplaceable resource and should be conserved.